cpske/ISP/software-process/index.md

 [Agile](../agile/agile) is not a software process.
 It is a set of values, principles, and practices for sofware development.

+## Goals & Milestones

+For any project, it is desirable to have goals and milestones.

+In iterative development, each iteration has a goal and criteria to evaluate if the goal has been achieves.

+Frequent [milestones](milestones.md) show progress toward finishing the project.
+Just like a "goal", a milestone has objective criteria to evaluate if has been achieved.

 ## Online Courses